Geoff Gollop: Political career

-Gollop was inspired to enter local politics by the issue of secondary education and by his father Philip, a former Councillor for the Henbury ward, and he has been a Conservative Councillor on Bristol City Council since June 2001, representing the Westbury-on-Trym ward.

-In 2011, Gollop was appointed the lord mayor of Bristol, and in 2012 he was appointed the deputy lord mayor of Bristol.
 On 7 August 2012, he was selected to be the Conservative candidate for the first directly elected mayor of Bristol, having defeated former three-time lord mayor and Bristol City Council's Conservative group leader, Peter Abraham, and former councillor, Barbara Lewis.
 Receiving support from the mayor of London, Boris Johnson, Gollop campaigned on transport, education, inequality and Council culture.
 His specific policies included a freeze or reduction in Council Tax, lower fares on public transport, and business rates relief for independent shops.
 In the election on 15 November, Gollop lost to independent candidate George Ferguson, coming third, with 9.13% of the first-preference votes, behind Ferguson and the Labour Party candidate Marvin Rees.
 Gollop attributed the result to "a real disillusionment with party politics".

-After the election, Mayor Ferguson appointed Gollop as the deputy mayor of Bristol, and as the cabinet member with responsibility for finance and corporate services.
+After the election, Mayor Ferguson assembled a "rainbow cabinet" of councillors from several parties, appointing Gollop as his deputy mayor and cabinet member with responsibility for finance and corporate services.